MarekNowak250/CSharp-docs-from-xml-comments/README.md

 ## Quick start

 - Download project, build the code and run.
+The best way  is to select a DLL that is located in a folder containing all of its dependencies, as some of them may need to be accessed during the analysis phase, e.g. directly from build folder.

 ## Contributing